arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 Before uploading the sketch to the board, save it you sketchbook and name it **leds_keyController.ino**.
 Then select the **Arduino Portenta H7 (M7 core)** from the **Board** menu and the port the Portenta is connected to.
 Upload the **leds_keyController.ino** sketch.
 Doing so will automatically compile the sketch beforehand.

-***Note: Turning the Portenta into a USB host will stop it from advertising it's serial port.
+***Turning the Portenta into a USB host will stop it from advertising it's serial port.
 To get it back, simply do a double press on the reset button to turn it into bootloader mode.***

 ![Select the Arduino Portenta H7 (M7 core) in the board selector.](assets/por_ard_usbh_select_board.png)